-There are therefore 2 user frequencies: one for resistivity and one for earth.
+There are therefore 2 user frequencies: one for resistivity and one for earth and soil potential measurements.
 These two values remain in memory even after the device is switched off.

 5.2.
 SWITCHING OF THE MEASUREMENT VOLTAGE

 Functions concerned: all except $m\Omega$ and 2 clamps.